railsbridge-boston/cookbook/catering.md

 # Catering

 Catering is the biggest budget item for RailsBridge and a major part of the event.
-We typically do the following, based on 50-60 people at the workshop:
+We typically do the following, based on 50-60 people (students, organizers, and TAs) at the workshop:

 ## Instructions